18F/uswds-jekyll/pages/guide/ceres_ood_guide.md

 To launch an interactive app, select the **Interactive Apps** dropdown menu and choose the desired app.
 It will open the *My Interactive Sessions* page where settings for app can be selected such as the partition or app version to run.
 ![screenshot of Open OnDemand Ceres interactive apps configuration page](/assets/img/ood_ceres_interactive_setup.png) After selections have been made, pressing **Launch** will submit an interactive job.
-This job will be displayed as the top-most entry in the *My Interactive Sessions* page.
+This job will be displayed as the topmost entry in the *My Interactive Sessions* page.
 The bottom of the intaractive app's job information card will display text saying the job is starting or, if it has already started, "Connect to `Interactive App Name`."
 Press the **Connect** button to launch the app in a new tab.
 ![screenshot of Open OnDemand Ceres interactive apps job card with connect to button highlighted](/assets/img/ood_ceres_interactive_card.png)
 ## Logging Out
 To log out of Ceres Open OnDemand, click the **Log Out** button.